MichelleW1234/cse15l-lab-reports/Week5LabReport.md

 ```

 #### explanation:
 In this particular situation, this command searches through the Algarve-History.txt file and prints out all of the lines that match the pattern of containing "here", while ignoring case.
-This command could be helpful in seeing how much of the file doesn't contain a pattern that is used in any way in a file.
+This command could be helpful in seeing how much a pattern is used in any way in a file.

 ### example of `grep -i`:
 ```